bernardoseven/Sample-App/README.md

 defining a custom validation, which we’ll call picture_size and define as shown in Listing 11.61.
 Note the use of validate (as opposed to validates) to call a custom validation.
+We’ll be resizing images using the image manipulation program ImageMagick, which we need to install on the development environment.
+(As we’ll see in Section 11.4.4, when using Heroku for deployment ImageMagick comes pre-installed in production.)
+On the cloud IDE, we can do this as follows:
+$ sudo apt-get update
+$ sudo apt-get install imagemagick --fix-missing
 **********************************
 **********************************
 **********************************